-For more information, visit one of Northwestern Memorial Hospital's Health Learning Centers.
-These state-of-the-art health libraries are located on the third floor of the Galter Pavilion and on the first floor of the Prentice Women's Hospital.
+For more information, visit Northwestern Memorial Hospital's Alberto Culver Health Learning Center.
+This state-of-the-art health library is located on the 3rd floor of the Galter Pavilion.
 Health information professionals are available to help you find the information you need and provide you with personalized support at no charge.
-You may contact the Health Learning Centers by calling 312-926-LINK (5465) or by sending an e-mail to hlc@nmh.org.
+You may contact the Health Learning Center by calling 312-926-LINK (5465) or by sending an e-mail to hlc@nm.org.

-For additional information about Northwestern Memorial Hospital, please visit our Web site at www.nmh.org.
+For additional information about Northwestern Medicine, please visit our website at nm.org.

-Para asistencia en español, por favor llamar a el departamento de representantes para pacientes al 312-926-3112.
+Para asistencia en español, por favor llamar al Departamento de Representantes para Pacientes al 312-926-3112.